alex9849/RepositoryMiner/README.md

 > commit information into it.
 The repolog.log-file is the input for the RepositoryMining-Application.

-## Build
+##Build
 >### Frontend
 > The frontend was created with the Quasar-Framework.
 To execute it you have to install the Quasar cli.
-If you don't
+If you
-> have it installed yet you can follow the instructions on the quasar-website under the following link:
+> haven't installed it yet you can follow the instructions on the quasar-website under the following link:
 > [Quasar CLI Installation](https://quasar.dev/quasar-cli/installation)
 > To run the frontend in dev-mode navigate to the frontend folder in the Hettel-RepositoryMining Folder and type
 > ``quasar dev`` into the cli.